 The undergraduate Yale enrollment is on the smaller side when compared to large universities.
 In total, the undergraduate Yale enrollment is about 6,500.
 What does the Yale enrollment have to do with the Yale acceptance rate?
 Quite a lot, actually.
 A large applicant pool mixed with few openings tells us that the Yale acceptance rate must be selective.

 The Yale University acceptance rate is one of the lowest in the nation.
 This may be unsurprising since Yale is an elite Ivy League school.
-The Yale acceptance rate for the class of 2026 was the lowest it’s ever been at 5%.
-To give some perspective on the drop in the Yale acceptance rate, just three years ago, the Yale University acceptance rate was 5.91%.
+The Yale acceptance rate for the class of 2027 was the lowest it’s ever been at 4.5%.
+To give some perspective on the drop in the Yale acceptance rate, just a few years ago, the Yale University acceptance rate was 5.91%.

 College acceptance rates aren’t necessarily a sign of a quality education.
 So, what do college acceptance rates tell us?
 A college acceptance rate is the ratio of the total number of applicants to accepted students.
 Depending on how many students apply and how many spots are available each admissions cycle, the college acceptance rates will vary.